Skip to main content

 final thoughts

-large uploads look like a network problem on the surface, but it's actually a state and recovery problem. once you accept that things will break in production scenarios, you can start to design a system that can recover from failures. an upload is also not a request but a long running workflow.
+large uploads look like a network problem on the surface, but they're actually a state and recovery problem. once you accept that things will break in production, you can start to design a system that can recover from failures.